Soil conservation in Europe

 Keywords: soil conservation, soil erosion, erosion control, conservation tillage, erosiebestrijding, niet-kerende grondbewerking, Europe, Nederland, België, Zuid-Limburg

+This site is about soil erosion control in Europe.
 Soil erosion is as old as agriculture.
 Stated in simplest terms, conservation of the soil is a matter of using land as it should be used.
 Proper use of the land is governed by certain physical factors.
 When it is used without regard for these factors, the processes of waste begin.
 Certain factors of an economic and social character also influence the use of land.
 Men who farm the land must make a living.
 That is their most realistic and immediate concern.
 Economic need is a powerful factor in determining how they use the land, a factor that usually outweighs less urgent considerations of conservation.
 Social patterns likewise are a landuse factor.
 As they affect the interests of the individual operator, economic and social influences are as much a part of the problem of soil conservation as the purely physical processes through which soil is washed or blown away.
 These words, written by Bennett in 1939, are as valid today as they were seventy years ago.

 Bennett, H.H., 1939.
 Soil Conservation.
 McGraw-Hill Book Company, New York, 993 pp.